 When would the school open?

-If the charter is authorized by Santa Cruz County Office of Education on October 18th, the school could open as early as August 2019.
+If the charter is authorized by Santa Cruz County Office of Education in March 2019, the school could open as early as August 2019.

-If the County does not authorize the petition on October 18, then what?
+If the County does not authorize the charter in March, then what?

-If the County does not authorize the charter petition, we will submit the charter petition to the State of California in December to open in August 2019.
+If the County does not authorize the charter petition, we will submit the charter petition to the State of California to open in August 2020.

 What can I do to support the charter school?